 - Precautions to Take While Consuming Raw Veggies

-- Some Wonderful Ways to Have Raw Vegetables for Moms to Be
+- Some Wonderful Ways to Eat Raw Vegetables for Moms-to-Be

 Pregnancy is a blissful and joyous phase in a woman’s life.
-It is filled with excitement and pampering, but more importantly, it is accompanied by food cravings of different kinds.
-Fulfilling these cravings can be a roller-coaster ride for a pregnant woman because of the number of things that you are advised to avoid during pregnancy.
+It is filled with excitement and pampering, but more importantly, it is accompanied by food cravings of different kinds!
+Fulfilling these cravings can be a roller-coaster ride for a pregnant woman, due to the number of things that you are advised to avoid during pregnancy.
 One such speculative item on the list is raw vegetables.
-Here we discuss whether it is prudent for pregnant women to consume raw vegetables.
+Here, we discuss whether it is prudent for pregnant women to consume raw vegetables.

 Raw vegetables comprise uncooked vegetables that contain edible seeds and roots.
-Raw veggies are a staple in the diet of vegans, vegetarians, and also herbivorous animals.
-Vegetables when consumed raw have numerous health benefits.
-Maximum nutrition can be absorbed when the dietary source is unprocessed as with raw vegetables.
-We look at the benefits of indulging in a raw diet during pregnancy.
+Raw veggies are a staple in the diet of vegans and vegetarians, and also herbivorous animals.
+Certain vegetables, when consumed raw, have numerous health benefits.
+Maximum nutrition can be absorbed when the dietary source is unprocessed, as with raw vegetables.
+Let’s look at the benefits of indulging in a raw diet during pregnancy.

 Can You Eat Raw Vegetables When Pregnant?

-Pregnancy is a delicate phase of life where you have to weigh the pros and cons of your choices before deciding to do anything.
-Here are the benefits of eating raw vegetables during pregnancy, that can help you decide:
+Pregnancy is a delicate phase of life, during which you have to weigh the pros and cons of your choices, especially dietary, before deciding to do anything.
+Here are the benefits of eating raw vegetables during pregnancy: